romisaa5/Cross-Platform-Intern-Depi-Program/week 6/README.md

 - Use themes for app-wide styling
 - Add external functionality with packages
 - Create layered designs using the Stack widget
+- Structure our projects using custom widgets and clean folders

 > 🚀 More to come in the next session!